Jip-Hop/jailmaker/README.md

 ## Edit Jail Config

 Once you've created a jail, it will exist in a directory inside the `jails` dir next to `jlmkr.py`.
-For example `./jails/myjail` if you've named your jail `myjail`.
+For example `/mnt/mypool/jailmaker/jails/myjail` if you've named your jail `myjail`.
 You may edit the jail configuration file.
-You'll have to stop the jail and start it again with `jlmkr.py` for these changes to take effect.
+You'll have to stop the jail and start it again with `jlmkr` for these changes to take effect.

 ## Networking